rxvt/shaneanderson.id.au/content/super-c-super-v-in-linux.md

-Title: Super-C & Super-V on Linux — copy & paste like macOS
+Title: Use Super-C & Super-V on Linux to copy & paste like macOS
 Date: 2025-11-07 09:59
 Category: General
 Tags: linux